What is cancer fatigue?

 You are not imagining your cancer fatigue.
 It is very real and can have a big impact on your life.
 If you have symptoms of fatigue, let your doctor or nurse know.
-Over half of the people with cancer never report fatigue because they think that nothing can be done about it.
-But there are ways of managing fatigue, so it is important to let your medical team know.
-They can help you.
+There are ways of managing fatigue and your medical team will try to help you.

 Question about cancer?
 Contact our information nurse team